 3. Urban and rural areas sit near each other across America, presenting opportunities to build relationships through collaboration.
-Through joint action across divides on criminal justice, climate, education, health, media, food, and the economy, we lay the groundwork for systemic change on issues that fuel violent conflict.
+Through joint action across divides on criminal justice, climate, education, health, media, food, and the economy, we lay the groundwork for systemic change and contribute to a more peaceful society.

 OUR THREE-STEP APPROACH

 1. We equip community members across the urban/rural divide with critical collaboration skills.

-2. Participants apply those constructive conversation and problem-solving skills to discuss and analyze complex challenges such as systemic racism, economic hardship, and education disparities that cut across the urban/rural divide.
+2. Participants apply those constructive conversation and problem-solving skills to discuss and analyze complex challenges such as economic hardship, educational disparities, and mental health challenges that cut across the urban/rural divide.
 3. Participants form urban/rural teams to implement community projects with measurable impact, thereby strengthening relationships and trust that reduce the risks of violent conflict across divides and contribute to a peaceful America.